twisted-pear/ipx_wrap/README.md

 ## ipx_wrap_ripd

-Sends routes to IPX networks within the prefix in periodic RIP response packets.
+Sends and receives routes on the given interface.
 It will transmit all known routes within the prefix, except those that are routed via the same interface it sends from.
+It will also learn routes it receives and enter them into the main routing table.

 Usage:
 ```
-Usage: ipx_wrap_ripd <bind ipv6 addr>
+Usage: ipx_wrap_ripd <if> <bind ipv6 addr>
 ```

-The parameter is the address assigned to the interface we want to send from.
+The second parameter is the address assigned to the interface (which is the first parameter).